 • Low levels of mental clarity / brain fog

-And as obvious from its name it is called a flu, because you feel sick.
-Thankfully mine lasted only two days and the third day I woke up like a charged person.
+And as obvious from its name, it is called a flu, because you feel sick.
+Thankfully, mine lasted only two days and the third day I woke up like a charged person.
 I was less hungry and ready to take on the world.
-It’s been exactly six months today and I don’t regret my decision one bit.
+It’s been exactly six months today, and I don’t regret my decision one bit.

 What can you ask for more, you get to eat good food, feel great and lose weight too!
-Trust me you will be really happy that you took the decision to switch to Keto!
+Trust me, you will be really happy that you took the decision to switch to Keto!

 What is Lite Salt?

 So the first thing I did was that I switched to Tata Lite Salt, easily available in all grocery stores in India.
-I mix about two teaspoons of lite salt, 1 teaspoon of pink salt, the juice of 1 lemon in a liter of plain water.
+I mix about two teaspoons of lite salt, 1 teaspoon of pink salt, the juice of 1 lemon in a litre of plain water.
 At all times you will find this bottle with me.

 Keto flu Warning

 If you are presently suffering from any aliment which is preventing your body from eliminating excess potassium from your urine, please consult a doctor before switching to a Lite salt.

 If you have any more doubts, please consult your doctor right away.

-“Supplements we essentially need in Keto”
+Supplements we essentially need in Keto

 You can achieve this level of intake by either eating potassium-rich foods or by taking a supplement.
 But you must be careful about potassium supplements, as excess of potassium can be as dangerous as its deficiency.
 The AI or adequate intake of potassium is 4700 mg a day.

 The sad part is that most potassium-rich foods are not very Keto friendly.
 You can include the following foods in order to boost your potassium intake.

-• Avocados – 1000mg for an average piece
+• Avocados: 1000 mg for an average piece

-• Nuts – 100 to 300mg per 30g (depends on the type)
+• Nuts: 100 to 300 mg per 30g (depends on the type)

-• Green Leafy Vegetables – 160mg per cup for raw, 840mg for cooked
+• Green Leafy Vegetables: 160 mg per cup for raw, 840 mg for cooked

-• Coconut Water – 600mg per cup
+• Coconut Water: 600 mg per cup

-• Mushrooms – 12% of your daily intake from a cup of sliced mushrooms
+• Mushrooms: 12% of your daily intake from a cup of sliced mushrooms

-• White beans, kidney beans, lima beans – they need to be had in moderation.
-A cup of white beans provides 1004mg of potassium.
+• White beans, kidney beans, lima beans: they need to be had in moderation.
+A cup of white beans provides, 1004 mg of potassium.

-• Yogurt – again when had in moderation and within your macros can offer 255mg of potassium per 100g.
+• Yogurt: again, when had in moderation and within your macros, can offer 255 mg of potassium per 100g.

-At all times you should be aware of your magnesium intake, in order to avoid getting caught off guard.
+At all times, you should be aware of your magnesium intake, in order to avoid getting caught off guard.
 The RDA or the DV of magnesium for a healthy adult is 400 mg per day.
 The common signs of magnesium deficiency are dizziness, fatigue, and cramps.

-• Almonds- 75mg per 1oz
+• Almonds: 75 mg per 1oz

-• Cacao powder – 80mg per 1tbsp
+• Cacao powder: 80 mg per 1tbsp

-• Dark Chocolate- 24% of DV in one small piece
+• Dark Chocolate: 24% of DV in one small piece

-• Fish – 75mg per average piece
+• Fish: 75 mg per average piece

-• Cooked spinach – 75mg per 1 cup
+• Cooked spinach: 75 mg per 1 cup

-• Avocados – 1 slice offers 15% of the DV
+• Avocados: 1 slice offers 15% of the DV

-• Pumpkin seeds – Just half a cup provides the full daily requirement for the day
+• Pumpkin seeds: Just half a cup provides the full daily requirement for the day

-Warning: If you are suffering from any kind of kidney disease or are on diuretics please consult your doctor before taking a magnesium supplement.
+Warning: If you are suffering from any kind of kidney disease or are on diuretics, please consult your doctor before taking a magnesium supplement.

-Every healthy adult should eat 3000mg to 5000mg of sodium.
+Every healthy adult should eat 3000 mg to 5000 mg of sodium.
 Regulating your sodium intake is very simple.
 And don’t be afraid to spike it unless you suffer from any medical condition.
 You can add a few cups of broth or stock to your diet.

 Which supplements should you take?

-Depending on your budget, age and needs you should decide your supplements.
+Depending on your budget, age and needs, you should decide your supplements.

 I personally have these two: